friend-to-net-web-developers/html-attribute-dictionary/README.md

 I would also like to extend my gratitude to my employer, [Heartland Business Systems](https://www.hbs.net), for putting me in a position to help others by providing this helper library to others free of charge.
 They've supported me in creating this work and share it openly with .NET Web Developers everywhere.

+## Contributing

+We welcome contributions from the community!
+Please read our [How to Contribute](CONTRIBUTING.md) guide to get started.
+All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).